 Weather in Florianopolis

-Although temperatures are at their highest from November to March, you can get quite a lot of rain (warm, tropical rain but still...) towards the end of that period, so we'd say November or December are the perfect months for Florianopolis.
+Although temperatures are at their highest from November to March, you can get quite a lot of rain (warm, tropical rain but still...) towards the end of that period, so we'd say November or December are the perfect months for holidays in Florianopolis.